How To Pronounce Ear In English

 Rise of Online Resources

 The internet has revolutionized language learning, providing access to a wealth of resources for improving pronunciation.
-Online dictionaries, pronunciation apps, and video tutorials offer learners the tools they need to practice and refine their pronunciation skills.
+And online dictionaries, pronunciation apps, and video tutorials offer learners the tools they need to practice and refine their pronunciation skills.
 These resources often include audio recordings of native speakers, phonetic transcriptions, and interactive exercises to help learners master challenging sounds.

 Focus on Intelligibility